 The RAP aims to promote participation of displaced people in resettlement planning and Implementation, and assists displaced persons in their efforts to improve or at least restore their incomes and standards of living after displacement.
 This is in compliance with the World Bank's OP 4.12 which states that: "Where large-scale of population displacement is unavoidable, a detailed resettlement plan, timetable, and budget are required.
 Resettlement plans should be built around a development strategy and package aimed at improving or at least restoring the economic base for those relocated.
 Experience indicates that cash compensation alone is normally inadequate.
 Voluntary settlement may form part of a resettlement plan, provided measures to address the special circumstances of involuntary resettlers are included.
 Preference should be given to land-based resettlement strategies for people dislocated from agricultural settings.
-If suitable land is unavailable, non land-base employment may be used". ed strategies built around o pportunities for employment or self-
+If suitable land is unavailable, non land-based strategies built around opportunities for employment or selfemployment may be used".